You could rightly think we’ve gone mad when we say the Husky dog is like a cat.

 A good grooming rake can help breakdown the tangles to comb them out.

-After that it’s helpful to use a detangling shampoo which helps makes the undercoat soft and spring so that it’s less likely to knot up.
+After that, it’s helpful to use a detangling shampoo which helps make the undercoat soft and spring so that it’s less likely to knot up.

 The opposite is to go back to the idea of a strong astringent shampoo – which strips out oil, makes the hair dry, wiry, and less springy so it’s more likely (not less) to knot up.

-We chose this Happy Dog Zone shampoo as a best shampoo for a Husky because of its multi-purpose action (and let’s face it, we all love something that’s multi-functional.)
+We chose Professional Pet Products for a Husky because of its multi-purpose action (and let’s face it, we all love something that’s multi-functional.)

-It does everything you could wish for a cleansing product to do which includes cleaning the coat, getting rid of bad odors, moisturizing, conditioning, and detangling.
+It uses plant-based moisturizers and does everything you could wish for a cleansing product to do which includes cleaning the coat, getting rid of bad odors, moisturizing, conditioning, and detangling.

 We loved the light fragrance, which wasn’t overpowering, and how soothing it was on sensitive skin.